yuigoto/gamemaker-control-scripts/README.md

 ## Dependencies

-There are two projects in this repository, one for **GameMaker: Studio** (`yx-control-scripts.gmx`) and another for **GameMaker Studio 2** (`yx-control-scripts`), so you'll need to have one of these editors installed in your machine.
+There are two projects in this repository, one for **GameMaker: Studio** (`gms1-control-scripts.gmx`) and another for **GameMaker Studio 2** (`gms2-control-scripts`), so you'll need to have one of these editors installed in your machine.

 ## How to Use

 Just fire `controlsInit()` at the very beginning of your game to bootstrap all control globals, then use each button's specific script to check states.

 There are more things I'm working on for this, like a control mapper (which is kinda "built", but not good enough).
 Since it saves the controls on a `INI` file, you should be able to map them, as there's also scripts to help you output which key or button the user pressed. :wink:

 ## Authors